senseiwells/ServerReplay/README.md

 }
 ```

-If you only want to record players on specific teams:
+If you only want to record players on specific teams, this is useful for allowing players to be
+added and removed in-game, as you can just add players to a team and then have them re-log:
 ```json
 {
   // ...